-Energy Consumers' Missing Billions - This 2017 Citizen's Advice report highlighted concerns that UK operators were making more profit than expected and underlined the need for transparency and value for money for all UK consumers.
+Energy Consumers' Missing Billions - This 2017

+Citizen's Advice report highlighted concerns that UK operators were making more profit than expected and underlined the need for transparency and value for money for all UK consumers.
 The report recommended bill rebates for customers, shorter term forecasting and indexing of costs, tougher incentive mechanisms and the ability for consumer bodies to request a review of a price control if they believed that financial returns are excessive.
-A subsequent Citizen's Advice Report - Things can only get beta: An opportunity to get financing costs right for consumers - highlighted that regulators must enable necessary investment, but not financing costs right for consumers - highlighted that regulators must enable necessary investment, but not 'overreward investors at the cost of consumers'.
+A subsequent Citizen's Advice Report - Things can only get beta: An opportunity to get financing costs right for consumers - highlighted that regulators must enable necessary investment, but not 'overreward investors at the cost of consumers'.
 In reality, the UK price is less than the average in Europe, and for network-related costs, 17% lower than at privatisation.